LightBurnSoftware/Documentation/MenuCommands.md

 ### Ellipse Tool
 Click on "Ellipse" or press "Ctrl + E" to draw ellipses in the workspace.
 ### Edit Nodes
-Click on "Edit Nodes" or press "Ctrl + ??" to edit nodes of objects in the workspace.
+Click on "Edit Nodes" or press "Ctrl + ~" to edit nodes of objects in the workspace.
 ### Edit Text
 Click on "Edit Text" or press "Ctrl + T" to create or edit text in the workspace.
 ### Offset Vectors

+Used to create new shapes that are offset from the current selection, inward or outward.

 ### Zoom In
 Click on "Zoom In" or press "Ctrl + =" to zoom in the workspace.
 ### Zoom Out
 Click on "Zoom In" or press "Ctrl + -" to zoom out in the workspace.
 ### Frame Selection

+Zoom the view to completely contain the current selection.

 ### Position Laser
 Click on "Position Laser" to allow clicking on the workspace to move the laser head to that location.